How I designed an easy diy outdoor living wall

 Choosing a space

-I decided to add the wall to our outdoor space at the Airbnb.
+I decided to add a living wall of plants to our outdoor space at our Ludington, MI, Airbnb.

-We already planned on refreshing this deck for our Airbnb guests,, and there was a wall I wanted to make a focal point.
+We already planned on refreshing this deck for our Airbnb guests, and there was a blank wall that I wanted to make a focal point.
+Being able to use the vertical space was the best part!

 And the eastern sun exposure will provide plenty of light.

-Once I had chosen the space, I worked out how large I wanted it to be.
+Once I had chosen the space, It was time to figure out how large I wanted the DIY plant wall to be.

 Measuring the Space

-Instead, I wanted something we could change if we decided to sell the house.
+Instead, I wanted something we could change or remove if we decided to sell the house.

 Building the Living Wall Frame